 Bridging finance, also known as short-term finance, is an alternative to conventional mortgage financing that has become increasingly popular in the last few years.
 If you are aware of these types of loans but aren’t sure exactly how they work and when they are appropriate, this handy guide is here to help – and a bridging loan calculator will help demonstrate how it all works.

 As well as providing an overview of what bridging finance is and in which situations it’s most beneficial, it also explains what to expect when applying for one, how quickly a decision can be reached and the finer points of repayment.
 You can even take advantage of our easy-to-use bridging loans calculator to help you get an idea of the terms and repayment schedule of a loan for your unique circumstances, equipping you with all of the information necessary to make an informed decision.

 Bridging finance takes the form of a short-term loan, providing those in need of large sums of money in a short timeframe with a financing option.
 Since the annual interest rate attached to a bridging loan is generally higher than those offered by high-street banks and other traditional lenders, they are not appropriate for long-term repayment schedules – you may notice the approximate interest rates used in a bridging loan calculator are higher than for a conventional mortgage.
 Normally, bridging loans are repaid over a 12-month schedule or less, although on occasion they can last up to two years, with the total repayable calculated by the bridging loan calculator.

 Of course, there are plenty of other situations where bridging finance makes sense, and a bridging loan calculator is a useful tool, including:

 As long as you make your enquiry to us within the normal working week, we can generally give you an initial decision within minutes – our bridging loan calculator is always available to use.
 We’ll then follow this up with an email confirmation within the hour, at which point you can decide whether or not you wish to proceed with the process further.
 If you do, we’ll send you our finance pack which contains all of the details we will require to file an application (including any necessary documentation we need from you).
 Once we have all of the information we need, we’ll then handle your application process from start to finish from initial bridging loan calculator estimates to completion.

 While some websites may claim they can grant you access to the funds from bridging finance within a matter of hours, the truth is that a bridging loan must follow all of the same legal procedures as a conventional mortgage.
 As such, it’s unlikely that those websites can actually follow through on their promise, but you can rest assured we will do everything we can to expedite the process as much as possible.
 In a best-case scenario, it’s possible to receive the funds in your account five working days afterwards, however, in reality, it may take longer to arrive at this point.

 In the wake of the economic crisis of 2007, all financial providers are now exercising far more caution when approving loan applications than they once might have done.
 Applicants should not rely on a bridging loan calculator to confirm the rates or products they may be offered.
-This means that there is no guarantee your application will be successful, but the number one criteria upon which any bridging finance provide focus will be your ability to repay the loan.
+This means that there is no guarantee your application will be successful, but the number one criteria upon which any bridging finance provider focuses will be your ability to repay the loan.